FlynnOwen/multi-armed-bandits/README.md

 Options exist for simulating both directly using the command line, or via passing a configuration file in the form of JSON.
 The second is recommended for reproducable simulation studies.

-There are a number of different distributions available.
-To view them, run:
+To view possible distributions, and information about their associated parameters, run:

 ```bash
 just list-distributions